zhang1980s/ws-latency-lab/ws-latency-app-golang/README.md

 ### RTT Mode
 In RTT mode, the application now measures two different latency metrics:

+#### Rate Control Modes

+The RTT client supports two different rate control mechanisms:

+1. **Interval Mode (default)**: Sends requests at regular intervals based on the specified rate.
+For example, with `-r 10`, it sends one request every 100ms.

+2. **Burst Mode**: Sends the specified number of requests at the beginning of each second.
+For example, with `-r 10`, it sends 10 requests immediately at the start of each second, then waits until the next second begins.

+To select the rate control mode, use the `--rate-mode` parameter:
+- `--rate-mode interval`: Use interval-based rate control (default)
+- `--rate-mode burst`: Use burst mode (send specified number of messages at the start of each second)

+Burst mode is useful for:
+- Testing how the server handles periodic bursts of traffic
+- Measuring latency under bursty load conditions
+- Simulating real-world traffic patterns with periodic spikes

 1. **RTT (Round-Trip Time)**: This is the full round-trip time from when the client sends a request to when it receives the response.
 It's calculated as `receiveTime - sendTime` where:
    - `sendTime`: The timestamp when the client sent the request